 This website by Paul Freeman has a great overview and vintage images of the airport.
 The Holmes Airport was built in in 1929 by real estate developer E.E.
 Holmes on what was claimed the “largest piece of unobstructed property in the city.”
 The 220 acre tract included two hangars, an office, and two gravel runways.
 The first flights were to Miami aboard a Ford Trimotor plane.
 An advertisement for the airport targeted mail planes, which could transport mail via our favorite pneumatic tubes to New York City, and air freight companies.
-It was the only airport within the city, the advertisement claimed, as LaGuardia didn’t open until 1939 and JFK Airport not until 1943.

 Image from Airfields Freeman.

 Holmes Airport also had a flight school and a Goodyear blimp hangar.
 The airport was unable to stop the construction of what would become LaGuardia Airport.
 Veterans housing and a Bulova watch factory were constructed on the land.